 On the other hand, a handful of students, and all the faculty, commented about the benefits of thinking through competition-indicated by the theme helpful competition.
 These students, and the faculty, said that identifying the competition and how one's approach brings a different perspective is especially important when applying for funding.
 Some students appreciated being pushed to think through the competition piece because it made them place their research within the broader academic literature and articulate the importance of their contribution to a field of knowledge.
 Faculty commented that just because this piece of the framework makes students uncomfortable does not mean that it is bad for them to learn how to "pitch" their research.
 They noted that grant writing is a competition.
-Faculty discussed the fact that sometimes the learning process is uncomfortable and that structuring teaching in a way that keeps students within their comfort zones can do them a disservice.
-Mentors have an obligation, they said, to prepare students to think about designing research proposals that will stand out to reviewers for their unique and important scholarly contributions and that grant writing is markedly different than writing up research manuscripts.
+Faculty discussed the fact that sometimes the learning process is uncomfortable and that structuring teaching in a way that keeps students to think about designing research proposals that will stand out to reviewers for their unique and important scholarly contributions and that grant writing is markedly different than writing up research manuscripts.